 If you’re looking at costs alone, using one portable air conditioner will cost less than running your central air conditioning.
 Central air conditioning systems are generally more energy-efficient compared to individual window units.
 They are designed to cool an entire house evenly and efficiently, which can result in lower overall energy consumption.
 You might need several portable units to cool your entire household, which will end up costing you more in the long run.

-Related post: How Much Does it Cost to Run a Space Heater?
+Related Post: How Much Does it Cost to Run a Space Heater?

 What Factors Affect the Costs of Running An Air Conditioner?